How to submit a patch

 First create a branch for your changes:

-git config branch.autosetuprebase always git checkout -b my_feature origin/master
+git config branch.autosetuprebase always git checkout -b my_feature origin/main

 After making your changes, create a commit